 How do I make sure that the charges in my invoice are correct?

-If there is a charge on your invoice that you would like more details on, there are a couple of options:
+If there is a charge on your invoice that you want more details on, there are a couple of options.

-The detailed usage CSV file provides your charges by billing period and daily usage.
-To get your detailed usage CSV file, see How to get your Azure billing invoice and daily usage data.
+The detailed usage CSV file shows your charges by billing period and daily usage.
+To get your detailed usage CSV file, see Get your Azure billing invoice and daily usage data.

 Your usage charges are displayed at the meter level.
-The following list of terms mean the same thing between the invoice and the detailed usage file.
-For example, the billing cycle on the invoice is equivalent to the billing period shown on the detailed usage file.
+The following terms mean the same thing in both the invoice and the detailed usage file.
+For example, the billing cycle on the invoice is equivalent to the billing period shown in the detailed usage file.